ntagky/Sacchon/README.md

 #### Email Notifications
 Emails are send automatically using the [SMT Protocol](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) when users receive a new or an updated consultation.
 Also, tasks such as birthday or inactivity checks are being run on a daily basis taking advantage of some of our system's threads to scan the database.

+### Application Screenshots
+Curious about our UI?
+We got you!
+Check [here](https://github.com/ntagky/Sacchon/tree/main/front-end/README.md) some of our highlights.

 # Citations

 <pre>